WarrenWeckesser/numpy-notes/numpy-dual.md

 Issues on the NumPy github site related to `numpy.dual`
 -------------------------------------------------------
+(Some of these might make only a passing reference to `numpy.dual`.)

 * [numpy.dual.cholesky behaves differently than numpy.linalg.cholesky](https://github.com/numpy/numpy/issues/5649)
 * [Stochastic behaviour even after setting random.seed()](https://github.com/numpy/numpy/issues/8041)
 * [multivariate_normal not consistent between mkl and nomkl numpy](https://github.com/numpy/numpy/issues/13358)
 * [Deterministic (up to numerical error) multivariate_normal sampling](https://github.com/numpy/numpy/issues/13386)
 * [ENH: Multivariate normal speedups](https://github.com/numpy/numpy/pull/14197)
 * [numpy.linalg.eig crashes on Mandriva/OpenSuse for some matrices (Trac #1211)](https://github.com/numpy/numpy/issues/1809)
+  (An old issue where numpy.dual was only indirectly involved, but probably caused some confusion when the behavior of numpy was changed after importing `scipy.linalg`)

 How is `numpy.dual` used in SciPy?